bbarnes4318/pvn-voice/src/website-content/service-unified-communications.md

 **What Teams Say About Our Unified Communications**

 ### Customer Testimonials
-"Adopting PVN Dialer's unified platform has eliminated our communication chaos.
+"Adopting PVN Voice's unified platform has eliminated our communication chaos.
 Our team now collaborates seamlessly whether they're in the office, at home, or on the road."
 - Lisa Chen, Operations Director at Novus Marketing

-"The integration capabilities are what sold us on PVN Dialer.
+"The integration capabilities are what sold us on PVN Voice.
 Having our communications tied directly to our CRM has made our sales team significantly more efficient and responsive."
 - Jason Rivera, Sales Manager at TechPro Solutions

-"We've tried several communication platforms, but none were as intuitive and comprehensive as PVN Dialer.
+"We've tried several communication platforms, but none were as intuitive and comprehensive as PVN Voice.
 The adoption rate among our team was nearly 100% within days."
 - Amanda Johnson, IT Director at First Capital Group

 ## Plans & Pricing Section